daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

 First head to GitHub website and create a [repository](20240819_definition_repository.md) with the name of your choice.
 For my repository name, I’ll use `playground-duckdb`.
 The full URL path to the repository is `https://github.com/c0d33ngr/playground-duckdb`

-## Step 2: Move in to the Cloned repository
+## Step 2: Clone the repository using Git

 After creating the repository, the next step is to clone the repository into your local PC or Mac.
 To clone the repository, open your terminal and run this command `git clone https://github.com/USERNAME/REPOSITORY-NAME` but replace the placeholders with your github name and repository name you chose in step 1.

 In my case, it’s `git clone https://github.com/c0d33ngr/playground-duckdb`

-## Step 3: Create your `devcontainer.json` file
+## Step 3: Create a `requirements.txt` file

-The next step to take after cloning the repository is to move into the repository so we can create our `devcontainer.json` file.
+The next step to take after cloning the repository is to move into it so we can create a `requirements.txt` file.

 Run the command to move into your cloned repository but don’t forget to replace `playground-duckdb` to your own repository name you created if yours isn’t same with mine.